 - One sided neglect.
 A condition called hemineglect can make it hard for a stroke patient to notice things in the environment on their affected side.
 They may eat only half of their plate because they do not recognize that there’s food on the other half.

 - Sensory loss.
 If the areas of the brain that contribute to sensory loss are compromised, it can lead to sensory disorders after stroke.
 A common example is numbness after stroke.
 It can also include tingling sensations, difficulty feeling hot/cold, and more.

 - Vision problems.
 Vision is also processed by the brain.
 If the visual cortex has been damaged, it can cause vision problems like partial blindness.

 - Spasticity and contractures.
 Spasticity is characterized by muscle stiffness that occurs when a stroke interferes with the signals sent between the brain and body.
 When spasticity is severe, it can result in contractures where the joints become extremely stiff (as seen with clenched hands after stroke).

 This is not a complete list because every stroke is different and some massive strokes will differ from others.
 However, these are the most common side effects reported.

 Methods for Massive Stroke Recovery

-Stroke rehabilitation focus on harnessing the brain’s natural ability to heal itself after injury through neuroplasticity.
-This allows healthy portions of the brain to therapeutic experiences.
+Stroke rehabilitation focuses on harnessing the brain’s natural ability to heal itself after injury by exposing the brain to therapeutic experiences.
 The best results occur when rehabilitation is pursued consistently and long-term.